-Virtual club meetings are held via Zoom.
-Before the pandemic, meetings were held at the E.B.
+In-person club meetings are held at E.B.
 Lyons Interpretive Center, in the Mines of Spain Recreation Area.
-We hope to resume in-person meetings soon.
+Virtual meetings are held via Zoom.

 Regular meetings are held twice a month from September to early June, usually on the first and third Mondays.
 Most club meetings start at 6:30 p.m.
 Occasionally, the club will schedule activities at other times, such as summer meetings, presentations, or photo shoots, depending upon the interests of club members.